thunderbird/thunderbird-android/docs/contributing/contribution-workflow.md

 4. Wait for maintainer feedback to ensure alignment and avoid duplicate work.

-If the work appears larger than a single issue or pull request, or needs coordination across multiple features, tasks, or contributors, ask maintainers whether it should be organized as a GitHub milestone issue.
-Milestone issues are created by core maintainers.
-See the [Engineering Delivery Planning guide](../engineering/delivery-planning.md) for milestone, feature, and task issue structure.
+If the work appears larger than a single issue or pull request, or needs coordination across multiple features, tasks, or contributors, ask maintainers whether it should be organized as a GitHub Milestone Issue.
+GitHub Milestone Issues are created by core maintainers.
+See the [Engineering Delivery Planning guide](../engineering/delivery-planning.md) for GitHub Milestone Issue, GitHub Feature Issue, and GitHub Task Issue structure.

-If the work does not match a dedicated milestone issue, maintainers may link it to a quarterly catch-all milestone issue for community contributions or Android foundations work.
+If the work does not match a dedicated GitHub Milestone Issue, maintainers may link it to a quarterly catch-all GitHub Milestone Issue for community contributions or Android foundations work.

 ## 🍴 Forking and Cloning